ODIM-Project/ODIM/README.md

   > **NOTE**: Scaling of a one-node cluster is not supported—you cannot add nodes to a one-node cluster.

  - Vertical scaling:
-   It involves creating multiple instances of the resource aggregator and plugin services.
+   It involves creating multiple instances of the Resource Aggregator and plugin services.

    > **NOTE**: Scaling of third-party services is not supported.